 According to the CDC, out of every 100 people with hepatitis C:

-60-70 will develop chronic liver disease.
+- More than half will develop chronic liver disease.

 - 1-5 will die from liver cancer or liver failure.